 - Immediately as the butter and mix with the warm chocolate allow the butter to melt completely, incorporating itself with the chocolate.
 You've created ganache!

-- Set the metal bowl with the ganache to the side on the counter and allow to come to room temperature.
-When cool, cover with plastic wrap and let set at room temperature for several hours, ideally overnight, to harden, until it is firm enough to scoop.
+- Set the metal bowl with the ganache combined with praline to the side on the counter and allow to come to room temperature.
+When cool, cover with plastic wrap and let set at room temperature for at least two hours, ideally overnight, to harden, until it is firm enough to scoop.
 (See the image of my hardened ganache that sat overnight.
 (When the ganache has set, it can be refrigerated for up to 2 days, so don't be afraid to plan ahead!)